michaelmosmann/silk/userguide/intro.md

 {% endhighlight %}
 A simple edition that _contains_ the core of your application based on the packages could look like this:
 {% highlight java %}
-Edition core = new PackagesEdition(Packages.packageAndSubPackagesOf(CoreBundle.class);
+Edition core = Bootstrap.edition(Packages.packageAndSubPackagesOf(CoreBundle.class));
 Injector injector = Bootstrap.injector( RootBundle.class, core );
 {% endhighlight %}
 The conditions that control if you want an edition or not are in one place where you bootstrap your `Injector`.
-There you have the full control so you can load this from a properties file, a database, command line argusment or such.
+There you have the full control so you can load this from a properties file, a database, command line arguments or such.

-#### Allow to Pick Single Features
+#### Pick Single Features
 Editions give you a good control but in some business areas it is common so sell individual features to a customer.
 You could model this with editions but they do not really fit the problem.
 Silk gives you this finer control with `Feature`s.
 They utilize a `enum` to model the set of available features with the enum constants.
 Each constant is a separate feature.
-When bootstrapping you decide that features to include:
+When bootstrapping you decide what features to include:
 {% highlight java %}
 Edition edition = Bootstrap.edition( MyFeature.BAR, MyFeature.BAZ )
 Injector injector = Bootstrap.injector( RootBundle.class, edition );